Hybrid search optimization: BM25 + dense vectors + late-interaction for 2026 AI search

 2. Hybrid Retrieval: How the Two Signals Complement Each Other

-Hybrid search is not simply combining two rankings, it’s about balancing two orthogonal relevance signals:
+Hybrid search is not simply combining two rankings, it is about balancing two orthogonal relevance signals:

 A well-engineered hybrid system: